-Staff would like to raise the possibility of the Joint Committee submitting on the WDC consultation document with the suggestion that a three-year funding commitment be made, i.e. a funding commitment until the 2027-2037 LTP.
-This would give more certainty to Northland Inc for planning purposes and allow more time to pass before a review is undertaken.
-Furthermore, it may be appropriate at that time for all councils to be involved in that review to inform all councils in the preparation of their 2027-2037 LTP.
-Such a review could be done to fulfil council' obligation to undertake a section 17a review of council services.
-All four local authorities collaborated together in a joint review of their regional economic development services in 2017.
-It is suggested that this latest review would be undertaken over a three-month period July-September 2026 and so cover a full two years of WDC membership.
+Staff are also recommending that the Joint Committee submit on the WDC consultation document with the suggestion that a three-year funding commitment be made, i.e., a funding commitment until the 2027-2037 LTP.
+This would give more certainty to Northland Inc for planning purposes and allow more time to pass before a review is undertaken, i.e., two full years of ownership rather than just one.
+Furthermore, it would be appropriate at that time for all councils to be involved in that review to inform all councils in the preparation of their 2027-2037 LTP.
+Such a review could be done to fulfil councils' obligation to undertake a section 17a review of council services.
+All four local authorities collaborated in a joint review of their regional economic development services in 2017.
+It is suggested that this next review would be undertaken over a three-month period July-September 2026 and so cover a full two years of WDC membership.